7 Signs of Compassion Fatigue and 7 Strategies to Deal With It

-5. There is a change in your personal habits (e.g. sleep, eating, exercise, social life)
+5. There is a change in your personal habits (e.g. sleep, nutrition, exercise, social life)

 You may sleep more or sleepless, see an increase or decrease in food intake, feel less motivated to exercise and are less active overall, withdraw from even remote social connection (given current COVID-19 pandemic requirements), and notice other major differences in your typical personal habits and routines.
 All are signs that you could be experiencing compassion fatigue.